 Adjusted operating expenses were 4% higher compared with Q3, mainly due to advisor conferences and investments in strategic initiatives, net of higher than normal sales tax recoveries.

 Financial Condition

-Capital and balance sheet strength are key priorities for us.
-We had conservative levels of working capital and debt on our balance sheet at the end of December 2022 and 2021.
+Capital and balance sheet strength are key priorities for us balance sheet at the end of December 2022 and 2021.